KennethanCeyer/pycon-kr-2017/README.md

 - /snippets/coroutine_generator/1. coroutine : **easy**

-  This code helps you to undestand what is the advantages when you know about coroutine.
+  This code helps you to undestand what is the advantages when you know about the coroutine.

   In this example, It shows intuitiveness through a simple quiz game.